 EHC plan Reviews

-Many children find that as they grow older, their needs change.
-You may no longer need an EHC plan, or you might move onto accessing different support, for example, support available at a university or college.
+As children grow older, their needs change.
+Some children no longer need an EHC plan.
+Some may need to move onto accessing different support, for example, support available at a university or college.

 You should be involved in your EHC Plan.
 This makes sure you have a say in your future, so that your needs and ambitions are heard.
 This will help when you transition into adulthood.